plone/volto/docs/source/blocks/block-style-wrapper.md

 ```

 Same for the block edit component.
-The resultant HTML would be like:
+The resultant HTML would be the following:

 ```html
 <div className="has--backgroundColor--ee22ee has--myCustomStyleField--red has--myCustom2StyleField--color--black has--myCustom2StyleField--color--MyGradient">